jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (1A) Subsection (1) does not apply to a person at a time when— (a) there is in force under section 19(1) of the Social Welfare (Transitional Provisions) Act 1990 an order declaring that the provisions contained in an agreement or convention with the government of another country set out in a schedule to the order have force and effect so far as they relate to New Zealand; and
   (b) he or she is ordinarily resident in that country.
-(2) The benefits referred to in subsection (1) are a domestic purposes benefit, an independent youth benefit, an invalid's benefit, a sickness benefit, an unemployment benefit, and a widow's benefit.
+(2) The benefits referred to in subsection (1) are a domestic purposes benefit, a youth payment, a young parent payment, an invalid's benefit, a sickness benefit, an unemployment benefit, and a widow's benefit.

 ### 74A Persons unlawfully resident or present in New Zealand
 (1) A person is not entitled to receive a benefit who is—